 The Institute’s new academic building, Manning Hall, 8, rue Littéra testifies to IAU’s decision to reinforce its roots in Aix-en-Provence by adding state-of-the art facilities for international teaching and learning in a unique setting.
 This fund enables IAU to maintain the fabric of its educational buildings and keeps the centers of academic learning at the forefront of scholarly standards.

 Individuals, foundations, and corporations who share IAU's commitment to its ideals are invited to play a significant role by naming and endowing key spaces in all three of IAU’s buildings.
-Please see descriptions below as well as IAU’s Giving Societies document for a list of available opportunities and suggested minimum investments.
+Please see descriptions below as well as IAU’s Naming and Legacy Opportunities.

 Chapelle des Pénitents Bleus, at 2bis, rue du Bon Pasteur, Aix-en-Provence, is a highly visible symbol of the Aixois roots of IAU.
 Within its walls,